 canine freestyle moves database

-This database is a "work in progress".
-It attempts to define the basic elements comprising Canine Freestyle and includes various training techniques that can be used to teach a dog to assume positions and perform 'moves' / 'behaviors' on cue.
+This database attempts to define the basic elements comprising Canine Freestyle and includes various training techniques that can be used to teach a dog to assume positions and perform 'moves' / 'behaviors' on cue.

 It is assumed the dog knows basic obedience and the handler knows how to train using positive reinforcement; luring, clicker and/or bridge word and targeting.
 No attempt is made to describe the training techniques in any exact detail because each exercise needs to be split into small increments of criteria according to the dog’s needs.

-Any time you see the cursor shaped like a hand, clicking will take you down to the next level of information of that subject.
+Any time you see the cursor shaped like a hand, clicking will take you down to the next level of information on that subject.

 Throughout this database the dog will be referred to as "he" instead of "it".